 – Chacha Baru Peter Musya, Deputy Director at U-Tena

 About the Partnership

 Ungano Tena (U-Tena) is Swahili for reuniting – coming back together.
 U-Tena is a grassroots community-based organization created in 2005 by youth from the Viwandani-Mukuru slum in East Nairobi.
-U-Tena’s mission is to educate local communities about sexual and reproductive health, and to raise awareness of related issues through popular education and partnerships with key stakeholders.
-Using music, dance, two-dimensional art and theatre, U-Tena teaches communities about HIV, STIs, sexual health and reproductive health, among others.
-Since the fall of 2011, the GlobeMed chapter at Brown University has raised over $14,000 for U-Tena’s Kuza Project.
+U-Tena aims to educate on topics related to HIV/AIDS, STIs, sexual health, and reproductive health through music, dance, puppetry, and theater.
+Through performing arts, U-Tena dispels myths about HIV transmission and encourages condom use and STI testing and treatment.

 U-Tena established the Kuza Project in 2011 with the support of GlobeMed at Brown University.
 The Kuza Project matches girls ages 12-17 with female mentors in the community who educate the girls about sexual and reproductive health, self-esteem, life skills, crafting, and financial literacy.
 In the 2014-2015 school year, GlobeMed at Brown funded various aspects of the Kuza project that collectively allowed it to function and thrive.
 Some of the funds went towards crafting supplies and transportation for guest crafters to visit and introduce new crafts to the girls.
 Other funds went towards supplies for the monthly bashes, including transportation for guest speakers who give motivational speeches at the bashes.
 Funding also went towards sanitary pads for all of the girls, a scholarship stipend granted to a few of the girls, and stipends for the project manager and mentors.